 Many people’s preferred option for the most secure email system, ProtonMail is a slick Swiss company that focuses on absolute privacy.
 The location is important, as Switzerland is legendary for ensuring secrecy and privacy.
 So any data on ProtonMail will remain hidden from government surveillance.

-Their free package comes with 500MB of storage, which can be upgraded to 5-20GB using their paid services.
-As far as email goes, ProtonMail’s End-to-End encryption puts them among the safest email accounts, and sending safe emails to users outside the ProtonMail service isn’t a problem either.
+Their free package comes with 500MB of storage, which can be upgraded to 5-20GB using the paid services.
+ProtonMail’s End-to-End encryption puts them among the safest email vendors, providing safety even when sending to users outside the ProtonMail service.
 Moreover, everything is anonymized and no personal information has to be supplied when you sign up.

-A relative veteran of the secure email scene, FastMail offer a simple service for individual users.
+A relative veteran of the secure email scene, FastMail offers a simple service for individual users.
 All sent and received messages are encrypted when possible, while TLS and SSL encryption are standard on the FastMail web client or app.
-They also offer “world class” spam filtering, which keeps users’ inboxes free of clutter, and are among the best where virus checking is concerned.
+They also offer “world class” spam filtering, which keeps users’ inboxes free of clutter, and is among the best where virus checking is concerned.

 They offer free and Premium packages, which come with 10GB of secure storage, and there’s a well designed iPhone app as well, helping to protect your messages even when you’re on the move.